visgl/math.gl/docs/upgrade-guide.md

 # Upgrade Guide

+## Upgrading to v4.2

+- The DGGS modules no longer export individual functions, but instead export "decoder objects" with an interchangeable API.
+To upgrade, import the decoder objects and replace your calls, e.g. `getS2LngLat(...)` => `S2Decoder.getCellLngLat(...)`.

 ## Upgrading to v4.1

 - The `NumberArray` type now only covers classic JavaScript arrays `number[]`, not typed arrays.
 Use `NumericArray` to cover both classic and typed arrays.